-DCH hosts and coordinates activities of a Quality Review Committee with participation from interagency and intra-agency staff such as the OA, HCBS waiver specialists, Medicaid Quality Unit, Program Integrity Unit, and Healthcare Facilities Regulation Division.
-The committee is accountable for overseeing, monitoring and providing feedback to administration regarding the setting of quality and safety priorities and the improvement undertakings to achieve established goals.
+- Quality Review Committee (QRC)

+QRC is an advisory committee, accountable for overseeing and providing feedback to the Medicaid Agency administration regarding quality and safety priorities and proposed improvement undertakings to achieve established goals.
 The committee meets quarterly to review reports, provide recommendations and feedback on the effectiveness of performance improvement activity.